Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Harsh_Joshi.md

 * Using options for peer matrix

 ## Review
-Reviewed pull request of fellow developers which included PRs on.
+Reviewed pull request of fellow developers which included PRs on
 * Late submission sheck
 * Adding new grader to the peer matrix
 * Editing peer matrix